forrestjgq/lsp/thread/pwpt/pthread1.md

 > the poems that ever were invented-and a good many
 > that haven't been invented just yet."

-First of all, this book focuses on "POSIX threads."
+First of all, this book focuses on "POSIX threads".
 Technically, that means the thread "application programming interfaces" (API) specified by the international formal standard POSIX 1003.1c-1995.
 This standard was approved by the IEEE in June 1995.
-A new edition of POSIX 1003.1, called ISO/IEC 9945-1:1996 (ANSI/ IEEE Std 1003.1, 1996 Edition) is available from the IEEE.(see below) This new document includes 1003.1b-1993 (realtime), 1003.1c-1995 (threads), and 1003.H-1995 (corrections to 1003.1b-1993).
+A new edition of POSIX 1003.1, called *ISO/IEC 9945-1:1996(ANSI/IEEE Std 1003.1, 1996 Edition)* is available from the IEEE(see **Hint** below).
+This new document includes 1003.1b-1993 (realtime), 1003.1c-1995 (threads), and 1003.1i-1995 (corrections to 1003.1b-1993).
 Unless you are writing an implementation of the standard, or are extremely curious, you probably don't want to bother buying the POSIX standard.
 For writing threaded code, you'll find books like this one much more useful, supplemented by the programming documentation for the operating system you're using.

+> **Hint:**
-> Contact the IEEE at 1-800-678-IEEE.
-9945-1:1996 Information Technology-Portable Operating System Interface (POSIX)-Part 1: System Application: Program Interface (API) [C Language], ISBN 1-55937-573-6, order number SH94352.
+> Contact the IEEE at 1-800-678-IEEE. *9945-1:1996 Information Technology-Portable Operating System Interface (POSIX)-Part 1: System Application: Program Interface (API) [C Language]*, ISBN 1-55937-573-6, order number SH94352.

-As I explained in the preface, I will use the informal term "Pthreads" to refer to "POSIX 1003.1c-1995."
-I will use the slightly more formal term "POSIX. lb" to refer to "POSIX 1003.1b-1993" in the text, "POSIX.
-14" to refer to the POSIX 1003.14 "Multiprocessor Profile," and similar abbreviated notation for other POSIX standards.
+As I explained in the preface, I will use the informal term "Pthreads" to refer to "POSIX 1003.1c-1995".
+I will use the slightly more formal term "POSIX.1b" to refer to "POSIX 1003.1b-1993" in the text, "POSIX.14" to refer to the POSIX 1003.14 "Multiprocessor Profile", and similar abbreviated notation for other POSIX standards.
 I'll use the full names where precision is important, for example, to compare POSIX 1003.1-1990 and POSIX 1003.1-1996, and also in section titles and captions that appear in the table of contents.

 ### 1.9.1 Architectural overview